Programming-0101/TheBook/Topic/B/Examples/Person.md

 ---
-title: TBA
+title: Topic B - Person Example
 ---
 # Person

 This simple class illustrates and introduces the idea of fields (member variables) of a class.
 This example includes and introduces the idea of a driver.
 The driver also illustrates how a single class can be used to instantiate multiple, distinct objects.

 * Data Attributes of the Person class:
   * FirstName : String
   * LastName : String
   * Age : Integer